scinos/scinos-blog-11ty/src/posts/2023-07-30-bun-vs-yarn-a-comparison-of-package-installation.md

 test.
 With 97 packages and roughly 3000 external dependencies, it provided a comprehensive testing ground.
 It's open source, so anybody can replicate these tests.

-I ran the tests on an MBP M1 Max using Bun 0.6.15 and Yarn 3.6.1[^1], simulating a fresh install with a warm network cache.
+I ran the tests on an MBP M1 Max using Bun 0.6.15 and Yarn 3.6.1 (see [updates](#updates) for comparison with more recent versions), simulating a fresh install with a warm network cache.
 In other words, I'm comparing `yarn install` vs `bun install` with clean `node_modules`.

 ## Preparation